Secondary care, maternity care and sexual health

 Guidance on helping asylum seekers and refugees when admitted in hospital

-- Frequent move around wards can remind asylum seekers of their migration experience, it is important to try minimising relocations as much as possible.
+- Try minimising relocations as much as possible.
+Frequent moves around wards can remind asylum seekers of their migration experience.

 - Where possible it is important to nominate a named nurse or medical representative to enable rapport and trust and this person can be the one who conveys information to the patient.

-- Facilitate access to health advocate or other appropriate professional to assist an asylum seeker or refugee in making major health decisions and feeling overwhelmed.
+- Facilitate an asylum seeker or refugee's access to a health advocate or other appropriate professional to assist them in making major health decisions and to prevent them from feeling overwhelmed.

-- Plan the discharge, where is necessary providing a supporting letter to prevent dispersal to another area will ensure the continuity of care.
+- Plan the discharge; where necessary providing a supporting letter to prevent dispersal to another area will ensure the continuity of care.

 Refugee women may have higher-risk pregnancies owing to some of the following factors: